dompepin/swiftui-exploration/README.md

 ### Toggles

-Exploring Toggle where you can configure the shape of the background and knob in on and off statee
+Exploring Toggle where you can configure the shape of the background and knob in on and off state.

 <img src="https://github.com/dompepin/swiftui-exploration/blob/main/Documentation/ExamplesImages/CustomToggleExample.gif" width="250">